Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Introduction

-Then, at the online attack stage, \sys plans an adversarial route, drives an adversary vehicle in front of the victim, and displays a pre-trained adversarial patch based on the map and the planned route. \sys works on three tasks at the same time.
-First, \sys keeps monitoring the behavior of the victim using a rear-facing camera and changes the adversarial patch in runtime using an algorithm taking the victim's behavior as inputs to finish the interactive adjustment loop.
-Second, \sys monitors the adversarial vehicle itself using the GPS sensor so that it will be used to calculate the victim's status and adjust the adversarial vehicle as well.
-Lastly, \sys uses a front-facing camera to monitor the condition of the road and maneuver the adversarial vehicle according to traffic rules, e.g., traffic lights and stop signs, so that both adversarial and victim vehicles obey the rules.
+Then, during the online attack stage, the adversarial vehicle drives in front of the victim AV and displays a pre-trained adversarial patch selected according to the planned adversarial route.
+At this stage, \sys performs three tasks simultaneously.
+First, \sys continuously monitors the dynamic motion of the victim AV using a rear-facing camera and updates the displayed patch at runtime using an algorithm that takes the observed behavior of the victim as input, thereby completing the interactive adjustment loop.
+Second, \sys tracks the state of the adversarial vehicle using GPS measurements, which are then used to estimate the status of the victim AV and adjust the position of the adversarial vehicle accordingly.
+Finally, \sys uses a front-facing camera to monitor road conditions and maneuver the adversarial vehicle according to traffic rules, such as traffic lights and stop signs, so that both adversarial and victim vehicles comply with the driving rules.

-The evaluation of \sys is based on a simulation platform integrating the SimLingo driving agent~\cite{simlingo}, the Bench2Drive benchmark~\cite{Jia2024Bench2Drive_NeurIPS}, and the CARLA simulator~\cite{carla}.
-We evaluated \sys against 39 original-adversarial route pairs, and the results show that \sys successfully hijacked 34 out of 39 routes to mislead the victim vehicle to the adversary-designated location.
-Furthermore, \sys successfully finishes 122.2 meters of route length on average.
-Our hijacking attack is stealthy: It is generally difficult to differentiate between benign AV driving and \sys hijacking based on the trajectories, unsafe driving behaviors, and traffic rule violations.

-{\bf Contributions.} To summarize it, we make the following contributions in coming up with the attack and designing the \sys framework:
+Our implementation of \sys is open-source and available in \url{https://github.com/MIKEEQi/JackZebra}.
+We evaluated \sys on both simulated and physical platforms, using the CARLA simulator~\cite{carla} and a physical DonkeyCar platform~\cite{donkeycar}.
+In simulation, we test \sys on 39 pairs of original/adversarial routes and find that it successfully hijacks 34 of them, causing the victim vehicle to reach the target designated by the adversary.
+We further evaluate \sys against two different driving agents, SimLingo~\cite{simlingo} and Trajectory-guided Control Prediction (TCP)~\cite{tcp}, and observe high hijacking success rates in both cases, demonstrating the strong transferability of the generated adversarial patches.